ABF22/Behind-the-mask/README.md

 # Behind The Mask

-## To do list (to be deleted when done)
+## To do list (to be deleted when all is done)
-- Home page
+- Home page - basically done
-- About page
+- About page - basiclly done
 - random page give u random superhero
 - superjobs -
     - click and see super job
     - serach bar on superjobs
-- not found page
+- not found page - basically done

 ## Setup
 - First run `npm install` in the terminal.